Menu

 Find Recovery with Positive Sobriety Institute

 There are a number of ways to successfully embark on the path to recovery.
 You simply must be willing to take the first step.
-Positive Sobriety Institute can provide you with the proper care and support you need to get back to the healthy and sober version of yourself.
+Positive Sobriety Institute in Chicago, IL can provide you with the proper care and support you need to get back to the healthy and sober version of yourself.

 From assessment to counseling and therapies and even down to relapse prevention, our team of professionals in Chicago can help you begin your healing journey.
 Set a free consultation today!